Outlawed (comics): Beginning: Incoming!

-Brawn is visiting his Champions teammates at Champions Mobile Bunker as Ms. Marvel announces the movie night.
-While arguing over what movie to watch, they hear the news Senator Geoffrey Patrick from Indiana talking about Brawn, his rampage in New York, and remarks of how he is not the first young hero to endanger the public.
-Meanwhile, at the Brooklyn Bridge, a semi-truck is smashed through the bridge's wires.
-Spider-Man (Miles Morales) and Spider-Man (Peter Parker) arrive and save the truck.
-Later, Peter and Miles are hanging out where Miles remarks on Senator Patrick's recent crusade on young heroes.
-Peter confides about being a menace as it is similar to his past interactions with J. Jonah Jameson.
+Brawn is visiting his Champions teammates at Champions Mobile Bunker for movie night.
+They hear a news report on Senator Geoffrey Patrick denouncing Brawn for his rampage in New York, and his allegations that Brawn is not the first young hero to endanger the public.
+Meanwhile, Spider-Man (Miles Morales) and Spider-Man (Peter Parker) stop a truck that has crashed through the Brooklyn Bridge.
+Peter and Miles discuss Senator Patrick's recent crusade against young heroes.
+Peter observes that Patrick's comments about being a menace are similar to his past interactions with J. Jonah Jameson.

-The Champions are monitoring a teen summit at Coles Academic High School to protect Ailana Kabua, who has been targeted by Roxxon.
+The Champions are monitoring a teen summit at Coles Academic High School to protect Ailana Kabua, who has been targeted by the Roxxon Energy Corporation.
 The school is attacked by Roxxon using an Asgardian dragon left from the War of the Realms.
-The Champions brawl against Roxxon while also evacuating the crowd.
 Power Man sends his chi-force at the dragon but Viv is accidentally hit and becomes unstable.
-The Champions are unable to keep the high school from being destroyed as they attack and manage to stop both the dragon and Viv, who disappears.
-Meanwhile, escorting Ailana to safety, Ms. Marvel saves her from falling debris by risking her life.
-Ironheart breaks down in the aftermath of the chaos.
-Due to the Coles Disaster, the Underage Superhuman Welfare Act is passed by Senator Patrick outlawing superheroes under the age of 21, despite Avengers defending the Champions' actions.
-Ms. Marvel is in a coma in a hospital and to honor her, the act is named "Kamala's Law", without knowing her secret identity as Ms. Marvel.
-C.R.A.D.L.E.
-(Child-Hero Reconnaissance And Disruption Law Enforcement) is created consisting of Dum Dum Dugan, Carolina Washington, Jake Oh, Justice, Speedball, and Timeslip.
-C.R.A.D.L.E. goes after superheroes like Moon Girl at her home and Ironheart at her Chicago lab and observe the first wave of protest while preparing to raid the West Coast Avengers' HQ.
-They commandeer the Champions Mobile Bunker while arresting Snowguard and Locust, and hang wanted posters of Ms. Marvel in Jersey City.
+The Champions are unable to keep the high school from being destroyed as they stop both the dragon and Viv, who disappears.
+Ms. Marvel is injured while escorting Ailana to safety.
+Due to the Coles Disaster, Senator Patrick sponsors the Underage Superhuman Welfare Act, which outlaws superheroes under the age of 21.
+To honor the injured Kamala, the act is named "Kamala's Law".
+The passage of the USWA leads to the creation of a task force called C.R.A.D.L.E.
+(Child-Hero Reconnaissance And Disruption Law Enforcement), which consists of Dum Dum Dugan, Carolina Washington, Jake Oh, Justice, Speedball, and Timeslip.
+C.R.A.D.L.E. attacks superheroes Moon Girl and Ironheart, resulting in a wave of protests.
+C.R.A.D.L.E. commandeers the Champions Mobile Bunker, arrests Snowguard and Locust, and hang wanted posters of Ms. Marvel in Jersey City.